brightsg/Dubrovnik/Readme.md

 1. Automatic support for indexers.
 1. Binding support for all types in mscorlib.dll (though see type skipping).
 1. Automatic generation of managed event support code.

-**Outstanding Project Goals**

-The following project goals are outstanding:

-1. Automatic generic method support in generated code.
-This is largely complete but a few issues remain.

 Project Map
 ================